rishabhpahuja/rishabhpahuja/readme.md

 # Hi, I am Rishabh 👋🏾 👩🏾‍💻

-I hold a master's degree from Carnegie Mellon University, specializing in computer vision and deep learning.
-My academic background has equipped me with advanced knowledge and skills in cutting-edge technologies.
-I am passionate about leveraging my expertise to contribute to projects that directly or indirectly improve the quality of human lives.
-My goal is to apply the principles of computer vision and deep learning to create innovative solutions that have a positive impact on society.
+🎓 2023 Master's graduate from Carnegie Mellon University with expertise in Computer Vision and Deep Learning.

+🔍 Specialized in real-time object detection, tracking, object localization, and 3D reconstruction using point clouds during graduate studies.

+💼 Currently leveraging time series experimental data in the automotive industry to develop deep learning models.
+Focus is on replacing physical air chamber testing with virtual testing methodologies.